-This solution will eliminate the risk of seal damage and contamination when the cold head is swapped on the antenna.
-If the potential benefits for maintenance are clear, the impacts on the system are significant and need to be fully understood before the project decides to develop the concept.
+This solution will eliminate the risk of seal damage during the displacer insertion and contamination if the flushing procedure fails when the cold head is swapped on the antenna.
+If the potential benefits for maintenance are clear, the impacts on the system are significant and must be fully understood before the project develops the concept.